(Also known as: how to get the most from your data without making a fool of yourself.)

 must give at least two week's notice.

-lecture schedule follows.
-It will almost certainly be adjusted as the
+schedule follows.
+It may be adjusted as the course proceeds.

 Lecture # |